starshiptroopers/xt_fset/README.md

 # OpenWRT

 This module has been developed to work at the low-performance OpenWRT routers.
-You can build the module for OpenWRT with the Makefile into the openwrt directory.
+You can build the module for OpenWRT with the Makefile located in the openwrt directory.

 # Important note